-MUSoD maintains a zero-tolerance policy for infringements to the university’s Standards of Conduct.
-MUSoD students, faculty, or staff who would like to file a time-sensitive grievance may submit a claim online at the link below.
-Grievances may be filed anonymously; however, submitting anonymously may limit MUSoD’s ability to thoroughly investigate and respond to the claim.
+MUSoD adheres to Marquette University’s Standards of Conduct.
+MUSoD students, faculty, or staff who would like to file a time-sensitive grievance may submit a grievance claim online.
+Grievances may be filed anonymously; however, submitting anonymously limits MUSoD’s ability to thoroughly investigate and respond to the claim.
 Anonymous claims will be addressed, though complaints will not receive a response.
 If you would like to receive communications and updates regarding your claim, be sure to include an anonymous email address when completing the form.

 Non-Academic Grievance Form

 Note that this grievance form is intended for non-academic conduct violations only.
 It is not intended for academic grievances, broad complaints, or issues that are unrelated to Marquette University School of Dentistry.
 Students who would like to file an academic grievance must follow the process outlined in the Marquette University School of Dentistry Handbook on Academic Policies and Procedures for Students document.